 Getting children to complete their homework is not impossible; you can use specific strategies and techniques to make it happen.
-First I’ll review the underlying philosophy that allows a parent to have influence over daily habits, such as homework.
+First I’ll review the underlying philosophy that allows a parent to influence daily habits, such as homework.
 Then I’ll describe the nine key strategies you can implement to build a foundation for academic success.

 The Terrific Parenting Approach

-We all have our own philosophies of parenting.
+We all have our philosophies of parenting.
 They evolve out of childhood experiences, education, and our experiences as parents.
 Many of us were raised in environments where parents and teachers used threats and punishment to try to create obedient children.
 Some parents hold on to the illusion that these strategies were successful; they feel powerless and believe that returning to a harsher and more punitive parenting style will help them regain control.
 These harsh tactics were no more successful then than they are now.
 They might create the illusion of control for a while, but eventually, they self-destruct.

 The reality is that we cannot control our children.
-So we must learn how to control our own behavior in a way that influences our children to move in healthy and productive directions.
+So we must learn how to control our behavior in a way that influences our children to move in healthy and productive directions.
 To teach children successful habits, we must adopt an approach that acknowledges the importance of firm, clear limits and at the same time values our relationship with them.
 The model…teach…learn approach to parenting enables you to have more influence on your children’s behavior than you might imagine.

 From my perspective, the Terrific Parenting approach has worked so well because we start solidly grounded in reality.
 This serves to: